From Less to More: Spectral Splitting and Aggregation Network for Hyperspectral Face Super-Resolution: Introduction

 In summary, when we apply the existing learning-based face SR methods to hyperspectral images, the challenges are twofold: (i) the spectral correlations of hyperspectral face images cannot be fully utilized; (ii) hyperspectral face images are difficult to obtain, and the training samples of existing hyperspectral face image database is very small, thus cannot support these complex learning models.

 To this end, in this paper we propose a hyperspectral face super-resolution (HFSR) method with limited training samples based on a spectral splitting and aggregation network (SSANet).
 Thanks to the amount of spectral bands of hyperspectral data, we split the hyperspectral image into different spectral groups and take each of them as an individual sample (in the sense that each group will be fed into the some network).
 By this splitting strategy, the training of the complex network can be guaranteed.
 To exploit the spectral correlations, which are destroyed by the splitting strategy but very important for the hyperspectral image reconstruction, we introduce an aggregation operator to gradually aggregate the neighbor bands at the deeper layers.
 As shown in Fig. \ref{fig:Network}, at the shallow layers, the complex network (with more blocks or channels) can be well-trained with `adequate' data (each group can be seen as a sample because of the parameter sharing strategy).
-At deeper layer, we design some light structures (with less blocks or channels) because we have reduce the training samples in order to exploit the spectral correlations.
+At deeper layer, we design some light structures (with less blocks or channels) because we have reduced the training samples in order to exploit the spectral correlations.
 In general, although we only have a small number of training samples, we can expect to alleviate the S3 problem through this carefully designed spectral splitting and aggregation network.

 Additionally, in order to further cope with the challenge of S3 problem, we propose to expand the training samples by self-representation learning.
-In particular, based on the assumption that there is a path from the training sample itself to the mean face of all training samples (as shown in Fig. \ref{fig:meanface}), we develop a training sample expanding strategy by self-representation learning.
+In particular, based on the assumption that there is a path from the training sample itself to the mean face of all training samples, we develop a training sample expanding strategy by self-representation learning.
 Given one training sample, we leverage the remaining training samples to represent it.
 According to a predefined smooth parameter, we can obtain a large number of synthetic samples, thus forming a path from the training sample itself to the mean face of the training set.
 In addition, we also expand the training dataset by the symmetry of the human face, thus we can directly double the size of the training dataset.